 3. Ready for Any Occasion

-Make sure that if you are invited to a neighbour's pool party, to a water aerobics class with ladies from your card club, or to fill a last-minute opening on a girls' cruise, you have the right swimwear already in your closet.
+Make sure you have the appropriate swimwear on hand in case you are asked to a neighbor's pool party, a water aerobics class with women from your card club, or to fill a last-minute space on a girls' cruise.

 4. Building up the wardrobe

-Not only do you want to be able to wear a variety of styles, but swimwear tends to fade easily because of chemicals in pool water or from rubbing against sand at the beach.
-Switching your suits out frequently will alleviate some of the typical wear-and-tear problems, yet one question still remains: How many are too many?
+Swimwear tends to fade quickly because of chemicals in pool water or from rubbing against sand at the beach, so you also want to be able to wear a range of styles.
+Changing your suits out frequently will help to reduce some of the common wear-and-tear issues, but how many are too many?

-There isn't exactly a magic number for how many swimsuits a woman should own, but generally, you should have at least three swimsuits.
-Just like you have your nice shoes or your nice dress that you only wear for special occasions, you should also have one or two nice swimsuits.
+Although there isn't really a magic number for the minimum amount of swimsuits a woman should own, three suits should be the minimum.
+You should have one or two nice swimsuits, just like you have your nice shoes and your nice dress that you save for special occasions.

 5. Finding the right swimsuit for your body type

-This is a great way to start.
-Here are a few tips for finding a swimsuit that will have you lounging by the pool or beach with confidence:
+This is a fantastic place to begin.
+Here are some suggestions for choosing a swimsuit that will give you the confidence to relax by the beach or pool:

 - Opt for two-piece swimwear

-You get the same amount of coverage, but it's easier to maneuver when you have to slip it on and off really quickly.
-Not only does a two-piece swimsuit provide that added flexibility, but having separate pieces allows you to mix and match.
+Even though you get the same amount of covering, it's simpler to manoeuvre when you need to swiftly slip it on and off.
+A two-piece swimsuit not only offers that extra flexibility, but the different parts also let you mix and match.

 - Invest in a good pair of black bottoms